-Companies and individuals choose CareerMakers in just the same way.
-Yes, we help them solve their challenges and needs, but the decision to use our services is really based on personal comfort, that often difficult-to-describe confidence that CareerMakers will offer both the emotional support and the analytical understanding of what it really takes in today’s world to transition from one job to another.
+Individuals choose me and CareerMakers in just the same way.
+Yes, I help them solve their challenges, but the decision to use my services really is based on personal comfort, based on both emotional support and analytical understanding of what it takes in today’s world to effectively transition from one job to another.

-Also at the top of our gratitude list are our CareerMakers clients and friends, whose gracious referrals truly reflect our spirit and personal concern for each person we are privileged to serve.
-The individuals referred to us are very special too.
-While they are often experiencing trauma and difficulties, they are nonetheless committed to finding a better job for themselves, and they have the willingness to expend the time, energy and effort to make it happen.
+Referrals made by CareerMakers clients and friends have to be at the top of my gratitude list.
+These gracious referrals truly reflect the spirit and the personal concern I have for each person I am privileged to serve.
+The people referred to my office are very special too.
+While they are often experiencing trauma and difficulties, they are none the less committed to finding a better job for themselves and the willingness to expend the time to make it happen.

-Making the transition from one job to another is not easy, we understand that every day.
-But with the dedication shown by our clients and with of individuals people sharing their objectivity, perspective and contacts, the whole process works and the transition is made so much easier than when trying to go it alone.
+Making the transition from one job to another is not easy, and I understand that every day.
+But with the dedication shown by my clients and with the help of individuals people sharing their objectivity, perspectives, and contacts, the whole process works and the transition is made so much easier than when trying to go it alone.

-Thanks to all our friends.
-Each of you in your own way represents the best in us …. the desire to help and be of service to other people.
+So, thanks to all my friends.
+Each of you in your own way represents the best in us ….. the desire to help and be of service to other people.